pleroma-social/pleroma/docs/API/differences_in_mastoapi_responses.md

 - `notification_settings`: object, can be absent.
 See `/api/pleroma/notification_settings` for the parameters/keys returned.
 - `accepts_chat_messages`: boolean, but can be null if we don't have that information about a user
 - `favicon`: nullable URL string, Favicon image of the user's instance
+- `show_attachment_filenames`: boolean, true when the user wants to display post attachment filenames
+- `skip_thread_containment`: boolean, true when the user has skipping filtering out broken threads enabled

 ### Source